rightkick/Notes/terraform/README.md

 Files that are named as `terraform.tfvars`, `terraform.tfvars.json`, `*.auto.tfvars`, `*.auto.tfvars`.json are automatically loaded from Terraform.
 Files that do not follow this rule should be passed at command line using `-var-file` flag.
 Example: `terraform apply -var-file variables.tfvars`.

+The variables can be for **input** or **output** purposes.
+The input variables (defined with a `variable` block) are used to feed configuration files while the output variables (defined with an `output` block) can be used for both feeding configuration files and displaying their value in the console.

-There are different ways to define variables (listed in ascending precedence):
+There are different ways to define input variables (listed in ascending precedence):
 - export env variables using `TF_VAR_<var_name>` (lower precedence)
 - define variables in `terraform.tfvars`
 - define variables in `variables.auto.tfvars`